ComputeCanada/wheels_builder/README.md

 * gentoo  generic : requires Gentoo prefix but is not architecture dependent
 * nix     avx2    : requires NIX and depends on libraries located in arch/avx2
 * ...
+* gentoo2023 generic : requires Gentoo 2023 but is not architecture dependent.
+May contains `x86-64-v3` optimizations.
+* x86-64-v3 avx2  : requires Gentoo 2023 and depends on libraries located in arch/avx2
+* x86-64-v4 avx512  : requires Gentoo 2023 and depends on libraries located in arch/avx512

 *NOTE*: While the script tries to make a good job, there are cases e.g. when a wheel depends on a certain library or certain version of a library that is available only